Elwafi-Elmehdi/mehdi4j/src/content/post/bash-variables.md

 | $PATH | Columns separated paths where the shell search for commands|
 | $UID | the user ID |
 | $GID | the user group ID |

-Enviremnt variables are great for accessing system information and they come handy in system programing and in system administration.
+Environment variables are great for accessing system information and they come handy in system programing and in system administration.

 ## Conclusion